 Lower your bill:

-Like solar, energy storage enables homeowners to manage their energy in a way that avoids expensive monthly utility bills.
-The way your utility charges for electricity can seem convoluted and confusing, with billing terms and rate structures like: tiers, time-of-use, and demand charges.
-When you produce and store your energy with a battery, the utility’s rate changes and hikes are no longer a concern.
+Like solar, energy storage enables homeowners to manage their energy in a way that prevents high monthly utility bills.
+Utility billing rate plans can seem convoluted and confusing, with billing terms and rate structures like: tiers, time-of-use, and demand charges.
+When you produce and store your own energy with a battery, the utility’s rate changes and hikes don't concern you.
 If you’re considering solar or already have it, a home battery will change everything.

-Would you like the comfort and security of knowing you are energy self-sufficient?
-While powering your house during the day, your solar panels can also charge your home batteries for use during the night – no utility power is required.
-And in the event of a blackout, your home battery will serve you well by keeping your family safe and comfortable.
+How would you like the comfort and security of knowing you are energy self-sufficient?
+Your solar panels can power your house during the day and also charge your home batteries for use during the night – no utility power is required.
+And in the event of a blackout or power outtage, your home battery can keep your family safe and comfortable.

 Lock-in Your Energy Rates:

 With the skyrocketing cost of energy, do you know how much you’ll be paying for electricity in 5, 10, or even 20 years from now?
 What if your electricity bill doubles or triples after you’ve retired?
 Are you putting enough money into your child’s college fund?
 While there are many uncertain factors in your financial future, the cost of electricity doesn’t have to be one of them.

 What does a battery mean to me?

 Can energy storage be used to provide power during blackouts?

 The answer is a resounding Yes!
 Blackouts and power outages can put the comfort and safety of you and your family at risk.
 If you have experienced a blackout, you know the disruption it can cause.
 From not being able to charge your phone to stay reachable, to the expense of replacing spoiled food from a warm refrigerator, to the safety concerns of your neighborhood going dark.